mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/navigation/wandering_app/wandering-irobot-tutorial.rst

    fastdds discovery --server-id 0

-In a new terminal set the environment variables for |ros| to use the discovery server:
+In a new terminal set the environment variables for ROS 2 to use the discovery server:

 .. code-block:: bash